 - Value or long-term investors since it helps them find out the underlying value of the stock, growth potential, generate pricing targets, and ascertain whether the stock is worth the price they are paying

 - Corporate managers and accountants use it to gauge and improve an organisation’s profit-making ability by streamlining its operations.
 It also helps them understand where they stand against the competition.

 Here is why investors prefer fundamental analysis:

-- It enables you to uncover companies that are underrated but possess valuable assets and a solid financial standing
+- It enables you to uncover underrated companies that possess valuable assets and a solid financial standing.

-- It helps you in detecting red flags before spending the money on the company
+- It helps you detect red flags before spending the money on the company.